Apipia/pyenv/README.md

     To move to a environments directory:
     cd $(pytato dev) -> cd ~/env/dev
     cd $(pytato -p ~/path/ env) -> cd ~/path/env

+    Adding an existing environment to pytato:
+    pytato new_env -a /path/to/existing/env
+    This will create a softlink in the default path location to this new environment.

+    Editing a Pipfile in a pytato environment: pytato dev -e
+    This will open up the Pipfile in VIM for editing.

+    Updating an environment in pytato:
+    pytato dev -u
+    In this example, this will run 'pipenv update' within the directory of the dev environment.
 ```